 Colombia’s EGC suspends Doha peace talks over Petro-Trump meeting

-The criminal group suspended talks in response to reports that the US and Colombia would target its leader for arrest.
+The criminal group suspended negotiations in response to reports that the US and Colombia would target its leader for arrest.

 The Gaitanist Army of Colombia (EGC), the country’s largest criminal organisation, has announced it will temporarily suspend peace talks in Qatar after Colombian President Gustavo Petro reportedly pledged to target its leader.